dappnode/DAppNodeDocs/docs/smooth/technical-summary.md

 * `Unsubscribe`: Similarly, the oracle shall detect the following event from the smoothing pool smart contract, which signals that a given `validatorIndex` was unsubscribed from the pool.
 Note that the unsubscription is only considered valid if the `sender` matches the validator withdrawal address.

 **Banning** from the pool:
-* The oracle shall detect if an active validator in the smoothing pool proposed a block with a `fee_recipieint` different than `POOL_CONTRACT_ADDRESS`.
+* The oracle shall detect if an active validator in the smoothing pool proposed a block with a `fee_recipient` different than `POOL_CONTRACT_ADDRESS`.
 This means that this validator sent its reward to a different address, so we consider this misbehaving and the validator will be banned forever from the smoothing pool.

 ## State machine
 The oracle uses the following [state machine](https://excalidraw.com/#json=lnKxFVwNZ82gz7gVZNHoq,m3mIc64GhKrpg3urVyI6dg) to track the status of the different validators that are subscribed to the smoothing pool.
 Different actions can trigger a state change and in the following image all possible transitions are described.

 ![statemachine](https://github.com/dappnode/mev-sp-oracle/blob/main/spec/states.png?raw=true)